Written by special contributor

 New Program Spotlight: Climate & Environmental Change, Bachelor of Science

-• Tackle the climate crisis by developing your scientific understanding of the climate system and apply yourself using computer modelling
+- Tackle the climate crisis by developing a scientific understanding of the climate system and apply your knowledge with computer modelling

 Mujtaba (he/him) completed his master's in climate change at Waterloo and now works to help farmers and small businesses in developing countries become successful through sustainable practices and technologies.
 "We focus on making it easier for women, youth and those in marginalized communities to become leaders in both their communities and environmental practices."